Primary Research Area :

 • "The Two-Troll Variant of the Bear's Son Folktale in Hálfdanar saga Brönufóstra and Gríms saga Lodinkinna," ARV: Journal of Scandinavian Folklore, vol. 31 (1975), pp. 35-43.

 A previously unnoticed bear's son analogue is identified in Hálfdanar saga and shown to be the most complete Germanic version, next to Beowulf, of the bear's son's underwater cave battle.
+The saga is then linked to Grims saga, not only through motifs held in common but also with a rare verbal parallel.
+The evidence suggests that the two sagas are related by virtue of indebtedness to a common source.
 Download "The Two-Troll Variant..."

 • “Grendel, Grettir and Two Skaldic Stanzas," Scripta Islandica, vol. 24 (1973), pp. 54-61.